Find Affordable College Courses

 Hempstead, NY

-Hofstra University landed the #8 spot in the 2023 rankings for the best bachelor’s degree writing studies programs.
+Hofstra University did quite well in this year’s ranking of the best places for writing studies students to get a bachelor’s degree.
+It came in at #8 on the list.
 Located in the large suburb of Hempstead, Hofstra is a private not-for-profit college with a fairly large student population.

 Read full report on Writing Studies at Hofstra University